NationalSecurityAgency/kmyth/README.md

 be permanently lost.*

     usage: ./bin/kmyth-seal [options]
+         : ./bin/kmyth-reseal [options]

     options are:

      -a or --auth_string     String used to create 'authVal' digest.
 Defaults to empty string (all-zero digest).
      -i or --input           Path to file containing the data to be sealed.
      -o or --output          Destination path for the sealed file.
 Defaults to <filename>.ski in the CWD.
      -f or --force           Force the overwrite of an existing .ski file when using default output.
      -p or --pcrs_list       List of TPM platform configuration registers (PCRs) to apply to authorization policy.
                              Defaults to no PCRs specified.
 Encapsulate in quotes (e.g. "0, 1, 2").
      -c or --cipher          Specifies the cipher type to use.
+Defaults to 'AES/GCM/NoPadding/256' -g or --get_exp_policy  Retrieves the PolicyPCR digest associated with the current value of pcr registers -e or --expected_policy Specifies an alternative digest value that can satisfy the authorization policy.
-Defaults to 'AES/GCM/NoPadding/256' -l or --list_ciphers  Lists all valid ciphers and exits.
+     -l or --list_ciphers    Lists all valid ciphers and exits.
      -w or --owner_auth      TPM 2.0 storage (owner) hierarchy authorization.
 Defaults to emptyAuth to match TPM default.
      -v or --verbose         Enable detailed logging.
      -h or --help            Help (displays this usage).

+*kmyth-reseal is a specialization of kmyth-seal where the -g / --get_exp_policy option is forced but otherwise all the options are available.
+One may think of 'kmyth-reseal ..' as identical functionality as 'kmyth-seal -g ..'.
+Use of the -g flag within kmyth-reseal while allowed, is superfluous.

 ### kmyth-unseal